 Another batch is usually required for Caramel Apple Cider Floats and then another for drizzling over homemade apple crisp.
-In the in-between time, it gets drizzled on pancakes and apple french toast, swirled into coffee and licked right off the spoon.
-At Thanksgiving, you’ll find the sauce stationed next to the pies, ready to take your holiday desserting to the next level, and at Christmas it gets poured into cute jars and tied with ribbon for everyone’s favorite DIY gift.
+In the in-between time, it gets drizzled on pancakes and Apple Overnight French Toast Casserole, swirled into coffee and licked right off the spoon.
+At Thanksgiving, you’ll find the homemade caramel sauce stationed next to the pies, ready to take your holiday desserting to the next level, and at Christmas it gets poured into cute jars and tied with ribbon for everyone’s favorite DIY gift.
+(Also, here’s some more great DIY Holiday Gift ideas)

 My friends have started calling this THE SAUCE, and it’s certainly earned its reputation.
 The sauce is remarkably easy to make, and it’s one of those recipes where the reward far outweighs the work required.
 Trust me, you’ll have to restrain yourself from licking the flaming hot pot you make it in.
 It’s that good.